top of page

 • Drop in closure ratio of claims after 18 months

-Open Work Comp Claims On Your Experience Modification Rate Worksheet
+Open Work Comp Claims On Your Experience Modification Rating Worksheet

 Remember that your Experience Modification Rate is calculated with both your closed and open claims.
 The difference between the 2 is paid value versus incurred value.